krebernisak/resume/resume-long.md

     Co-Founder and Technical Lead, Aug 2017 - Present

-    - Working with Solidity, EVM and Ethereum token standards on smart contract development
+    - Working with EVM/Solidity on Ethereum token standards and smart contract development
     - Researching distributed protocol design and system architecture, token economics, mechanism design
     - Launched [WEINORTH](https://weinorth.com/), a tokenization platform built on Ethereum (ICO/KYC/Analytics).
     - Working on [Kittyland](https://kittyland.io/), an internal project, where we test and experiment with different concepts.
 It is a token publishing and distribution protocol for games and dApps built on top of ERC20, ERC721, and ERC998 token standards.
-    - Technologies: Bitcoin, Ethereum, Solidity, JavaScript, TypeScript, Truffle, web3.js, IPFS, React, Redux, Gatsby, ReactiveX (RxJS), Rust, Golang, Python
+    - Technologies: Bitcoin, Ethereum, Solidity, JavaScript, TypeScript, Truffle, web3.js, IPFS, React, Redux, Gatsby, ReactiveX (RxJS), Python, Rust, Golang

 *   **[Tolar HashNET](https://www.tolar.io/)** crypto-currency featuring scalable, fast, secure, and fair transactions